Microsoft Account Auth Module

 Copy the Application Id from the Microsoft Azure and paste it into the Client ID input field in YouTrack.

 Copy the value for the Client secret from Microsoft Azure and paste it into the Client secret input field in YouTrack.

 Configure the optional settings for the authentication module.
 For more information, see Additional Settings.

 Click the Save button to apply the settings.

 The icon stored in the Button image setting is added to the login dialog window.
-Users can click this icon to log in to Hub with their credentials in Microsoft Live.
+Users can click this icon to log in to YouTrack with their personal Microsoft accounts.

 Stores the name of the authentication module.
 Use this setting to distinguish this module from other authentication modules in the Auth Modules list.

 Displays the image used for the button that a user clicks to log in to YouTrack with a their account in the connected authorization service.
 You can upload a JPG, GIF or PNG file.
 The image is resized to 48 x 48 pixels automatically.